 - A written, 15-20 page paper that includes all topic areas

 - Three written, individual papers addressing each topic area separately (each 5-7 pages in length)

-- A presentation integrating oral, written, and visual elements
+- A project integrating oral, written, and visual elements

 The following elements are required for every project:

 a. one page preface stating main thesis of (each) the paper and clearly and concisely demonstrating the congruence of each thesis with the others;

 b. one page personal introduction with demographic data pertinent to positions, i.e., religious/spiritual tradition, gender, social location, anything else pertinent to one’s formation;

 A mentor and CEC may also mix and match the above elements to design an appropriate presentation that addresses both the rubric and the Phase I competencies.